stanbaek/ece387/_sources/Labs/Lab6_IMU.md

 1. **Publish the velocity commands in `control_loop`**
    - Ensure `cmd_vel` messages are published correctly in each state.

-### Demo:
-1. Run the node and verify the robot correctly follows the path towards the goal.

-### Deliverables:
+1. **Build the package**
+    ```bash
+    $ ccbuild --packages-select Lab6_nav
+    ```

+1. Demo your robot moving to (-0.61, 0.61) in meters and rotate to face 90$^\circ$.
+Hint: Most tiles on the floor and ceiling in the U.S. are measured in feet (of course) and they are usually 1' by 1' and 2' by 2'.
+How many centimeters is one foot?

+###🚚 Deliverables
 - Completed `move_to_goal.py` script.
-- Demonstration of the working implementation in a simulation or real-world setup.
+- Demonstration of the working implementation in a real-world setup.
+- Carefully examine the distance errors and angle errors printed by move2goal.py and discuss the performance of your robot.
+If you want to move your robot to a farther distance, e.g., (-3, 3), would it still work?
+Why and why not?
+How would you improve it?